 How To Delete your Viewing History in VLC

-One of the most common questions we get about VLC is how to delete the viewing history.
-Now we don’t judge, and we know that privacy is a growing concern.
-So we’ve put together a quick guide that will help you delete your VLC viewing history – and make sure it stays deleted.
+One of the questions we’re asked most often regarding VLC, however, is how to delete your viewing history from the client.
+VLC allows you to easily reopen a video you’ve played recently, both from the app itself and the quick launch menu available in Windows and Mac.
+We aren’t here to judge the videos you’re trying to delete; rather, we just know that privacy is always a growing concern.
+So we’ve put together a quick guide that will help you delete your VLC viewing history–and make sure it stays deleted.

 Delete your VLC viewing history in Windows